swcarpentry/sql-novice-survey/_episodes/01-select.md

 > ~~~
 > {: .output}
 >
-> that instructs SQLite to load the database in the `survey.sqlite` file.
+> that instructs SQLite to load the database in the `survey.db` file.
 >
 > For a list of useful system commands, enter `.help`.
 >